i4ata/my_website/pages/jit/text.md

 # Jacobian Inverse Technique & Interaction

 In this project I implement the [Jacobian Inverse Technique](https://en.wikipedia.org/wiki/Inverse_kinematics#The_Jacobian_inverse_technique) algorithm that is used for inverse kinematics.
 One can interact with it by scrolling all the way down!
 In the field of robotics, kinematics is the problem of finding how the links of a robot are moving in space.
+Naturally, this is an extremely fundamental problem and is integral of any moving robotic system.
+It is also relevant in animation and simulations.

 When doing forward kinematics, we find the location of the end effector of a chain of links given the angles of each joint connecting two links.
 The analytical solution is straightforward with simple trigonometry.

 ## Forward Kinematics in 2D